Facts About The Nizam Of hyderabad

 • He is also said to use an ostrich egg size Diamond worth £50 million as a mere paperweight.

 • He refused to accede Hyderabad to the country after independence due to which an operation aganist him was launched.
 His untrained army lost and was forced to surrender in 1948.
-Thus, the fall of Nizam Rule.
+Thus, the fall of Nizam Of hyderabad Rule.

 Doesn’t this sound amazing?